newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/dental-license-reinstatement.md

 * Month and year of fingerprinting, if applicable
 * Applicable fees paid

-Mail your completed reinstatement application and any fees to: Attn Reinstatements, New Jersey State Board of Dentistry, P.O.
-Box 45005, Newark, NJ 07101
+Mail your completed reinstatement application and any fees to:

+Attn: Reinstatements

+New Jersey State Board of Dentistry

+P.O.
+Box 45005

+Newark, NJ 07101

 :::callout{ showHeader="true" headerText="What if I don't reinstate my registration?" showIcon="false" calloutType="conditional" }